knoahlr/sauti/README.md

 # Sauti — YouthVoices Civic Platform

-Sauti is the dedicated fork of Mastodon that powers the YouthVoices civic engagement network.
-The platform blends social timelines with structured civic rooms so Kenyan youth (18–40) can coordinate discussions, run advisory polls, and surface county-to-national issues in real time.
+Sauti is the dedicated fork of Mastodon that powers the YouthVoices civic platform advancing democratic principles.
+It blends social timelines with structured civic rooms so Kenyan youth (18–40) can coordinate discussions, run advisory polls, and surface county-to-national issues in real time.

 ## Vision & Roadmap Alignment
 - Deliver a mobile-friendly civic commons with text, audio, and video rooms (Phase 2) built on Mastodon’s reliable Rails + React foundation.